我要评分

 Example code on the Kunpeng platform:

-- Method 2: Kunpeng has the Performance Monitor Control Register (PMCR), among which PMCCNTR_EL0 is similar to the TSC register of x86.
-By default, the register is unreadable in user mode and can be read only after the kernel mode is enabled.
-For details, visit GitHub.
+• Method 2: Kunpeng has the Performance Monitors Control Register (PMCR), among which PMCCNTR_EL0 is similar to the TSC register in x86.
+By default, the register is unreadable in user mode and can be read only after being enabled in kernel mode.
+Compile the kernel module by referring to GitHub and enable the access to the system register.

-- Run the insmod pmu_el0_cycle_counter.ko command to install the kernel module and enable the kernel mode.
-(Perform this step for the first time.)
+3. Execute the insmod pmu_el0_cycle_counter.ko command to install the kernel module and enable the kernel mode (only required for the initial execution).